mir-dataset-loaders/mirdata/CONTRIBUTING.md

         track_id (str): track id
         # -- Add any of the dataset specific attributes here

-    Cached Properties:
-        # -- Add any of the dataset specific utils.cached_property properties

-    Properties:
-        # -- Add any of the dataset specific properties

-    Methods:
-        to_jams: converts the track data to jams format

     """
     def __init__(self, track_id, data_home=None):
         if track_id not in DATA.index: